soulcodingmatt/equilibrium/README.md

 **3. Adjust the compilation settings of your IDE (for Maven).**

-In IntelliJ IDEA (IntelliJ IDEA 2025.1.2) open this menu:
+In IntelliJ IDEA open this menu:
 ```
 > File
     > Settings